Updated: Sep 28

 3) I have to let people (especially people of color) know that while being cannabis “influencer” sounds cool, if you want to be successful you have to run it like a business and you cannot let corporations or people take advantage of you.
 Most large cannabis corporations (like most large corporations) are lame as fuck and aren’t in tune with the culture.
 So just like always, they need a smiling black or brown face to let people know they’re “cool”.
 Don’t allow yourself to get played and used to prop them up.
 No matter how simple and easy the deal sounds, get it in writing and lawyer up.
 Revolution was stupid enough to underestimate me and I responded accordingly, but I'm sure this happens often to many POC in the industry.

-There were definitely some hard lessons in this new industry I had to learn, but I’m glad I learned them early.
 Now I can warn the public and the cannabis industry about culture vultures like Revolution Cannabis and for that I’m grateful.

 Photographs by Dennis Thompson